hogeschool/Data-Technologies-public/Workshops/Workshop 1 - Basic SQL/3 - Joins.md

 ![alt text](data/img/right-join.jpeg "Right (Outer) Join")

-**Example:** Get all enrollments and their corresponding students (even if some enrollments lack student info)
+**Example:** Get all students and their corresponding enrollments (even if some students did not enroll)

 ````sql
 SELECT